jonbnewman/mobx-store-provider/README.md

   React Hook which you can use in your other components to retrieve and use a `store` for a given `storeIdentifier`.

-  You can optionally pass it a `mapStateToProps` function which you can use to select and return specific slices of data into your components with.
-This would be analagous to redux selectors.
+  You can optionally pass it a `mapStateToProps` function which you can use to select and return specific slices of the store into your components with.

   In the absense of a `mapStateToProps` callback, it will return the store instance.